-A minimum of four additional courses in philosophy, at least two of which must be at the 300-level or above.
+A minimum of four additional courses in philosophy, at least two of which must be at the 300-level or above (excluding PHIL 415, 416).
 Only one course at the 100-level, other than PHIL 101, may be counted toward the minor.

 Courses in other disciplines that address philosophical topics may be substituted for Philosophy courses with the approval of the department.
+One relevant HNRS/INQ course (270, 271, 300, or May Term) can be counted toward the major with the permission of the department.